As children across the country embark on Christmas holidays, we offer tips for those tasked with keeping them entertained

 Festival of Light, Longleat, Somerset

-The safari park and stately home has a number of seasonal special activities, not least a lantern festival similar to the one listed in Leeds above.
-As part of the festivities, however, there is also a special exhibition marking the 150th anniversary of the birth of Beatrix Potter.
+The safari park and stately home has a number of seasonal special activities, not least a lantern festival similar to the ones listed above.
+The safari park is closed, but the house is open and is decorated for an Edwardian Christmas.

 Hogwarts in the Snow, Leavesden, Hertfordshire